Spreading the Disease

-Spreading the Disease is the second studio album by the American heavy metal band Anthrax, released on October 30, 1985 by Megaforce Records and Island Records.
+Spreading the Disease is the second studio album by the American thrash metal band Anthrax, released in October 1985 through Megaforce Records.
 It was the band's first album to feature vocalist Joey Belladonna and bassist Frank Bello.
 A special two-disc edition of the album was released in 2015, celebrating its 30th anniversary.

 Background and writing

-After Anthrax finished touring in support of Fistful of Metal, vocalist Neil Turbin was expelled from the band.
-Matt Fallon replaced him, but was quickly fired because he lacked confidence in the studio.
-Producer Carl Canedy suggested the group to audition Joey Belladonna, who was not familiar with thrash metal.
-Though the band members were not pleased with Belladonna's musical background, they hired him and booked a few shows with their new frontman.
+After Anthrax finished touring in support of Fistful of Metal, vocalist Neil Turbin was fired: Matt Fallon replaced him, but was quickly fired because he lacked confidence in the studio.

+Producer Carl Canedy suggested the group to audition Joey Belladonna, who was not familiar with thrash metal: though the band members were not pleased with Belladonna's musical background, they hired him and booked a few shows with their new frontman.
 Spreading the Disease was recorded at the Pyramid Sound Studios in Ithaca, New York with Canedy, while Jon Zazula served as executive producer.
-The album featured the single "Madhouse", for which a music video was produced, but it did not receive much airplay on MTV, because the station believed the content was degrading to the mentally insane.
+The album featured the single "Madhouse", for which a music video was produced, but it did not receive much airplay on MTV, because the station believed the content was degrading to people with mental illnesses.

 Spreading the Disease was the band's major label debut and was released by Megaforce / Island Records.

-This was the last Anthrax album to feature songwriting from Turbin.
+It was the last Anthrax album to feature songwriting from Turbin.
 This was also the first to feature songwriting from bassist Dan Lilker after his departure from the band, though more of his songwriting would be featured on the following album, Among the Living.
 Turbin wrote the lyrics for "Armed and Dangerous" and "Gung-Ho", and Lilker contributed to the music.
 Zazula was given songwriting credit for "Medusa", his only contribution for Anthrax.
 Zazula was originally credited as the sole writer of the song, but album reissues credit the rest of the band as well.
-Additionally former vocalist Matt Fallon who left during the recording sessions claimed in a 2016 interview that he contributed to the lyrics but was left uncredited.
+Former vocalist Matt Fallon, who was fired during the recording sessions, claimed in a 2016 interview that he contributed to the lyrics but was left uncredited.
 The band has not commented on these accusations.

-After recording the album was completed, guitarist Scott Ian, drummer Charlie Benante and Lilker, who had joined Nuclear Assault, founded the Stormtroopers of Death and recorded the album Speak English or Die, a milestone in crossover thrash.
+After recording Spreading the Disease, guitarist Scott Ian, drummer Charlie Benante and Lilker, who had joined Nuclear Assault, founded the Stormtroopers of Death and recorded the crossover thrash album Speak English or Die.

 In his autobiography, I'm the Man: The Story of That Guy from Anthrax (2014: 91), Scott Ian said the acronym in the song "A.I.R." stands for "Adolescence in Red" and that it was a wordplay of his on George Gershwin's Rhapsody in Blue.
+The outro of "Gung-Ho" is a rondo from "Sinfonie de Fanfares" by the Baroque composer Jean-Joseph Mouret.

 Cover art

 The cover art was made by Peter Corriston and Dave Heffernon, who had worked on Led Zeppelin's Physical Graffiti sleeve.
 Benante came up with the concept of a man being investigated for radiation levels.
-It is said that he deliberately made the man have a strong resemblance to his nephew and bassist Frank Bello as an in-joke, although they have neither confirmed nor denied this.